-- 1. Audio and video recording devices may be used on buses for monitoring safety and behavior. - 2.
-Parents/guardians who wish to request permanent changes in student transportation other than to and from the student's home must complete and return the Student Transportation Form to the Student Transportation Department. - 3.
-Babysitting and childcare providers must be located within the boundaries of the school in which the child is enrolled, and all babysitting and childcare providers must be located on an established bus route. - 4.
-Student transportation arrangements in effect in the 2019-2020 school year, other than those arrangements to and from the student's home, will NOT be continued in the 2020-2021 school year unless the parent/guardian submits the Student Transportation Form to the Student Transportation Department. - 5.
-Student transportation arrangements must remain the same Monday through Friday.
+- Riding the bus is a privilege that can be removed at any time for negative behavior. - Audio and video recording devices may be used on buses for monitoring safety and behavior. - Parents/guardians who wish to request permanent changes in student transportation other than to and from the student's home must complete and return the Student Transportation Form to the Student Transportation Department.

+- Babysitting and childcare providers must be located within the boundaries of the school in which the child is enrolled, and all babysitting and childcare providers must be located on an established bus route. - Student transportation arrangements in effect in the 2022 2023 school year, other than those arrangements to and from the student's home, will NOT be continued in the 2022-2023 school year unless the parent/guardian submits the Student Transportation Form to the Student Transportation Department. - Student transportation arrangements must remain the same Monday through Friday.
 The pick-up location must remain the same Monday through Friday.
 The drop-off location, even though it may be different from the pick-up location, must also remain the same for every day of the week.
-Parents/guardians do have the option of having the school bus deliver their child to a location different from the location from which the child was picked up; however, this location must remain the same for every day of the week.

-- 6. Bus passes will be issued only in cases of emergencies or other extreme circumstances deemed valid by the administration. - 7.
-The Big Spring School District encompasses almost 200 square miles; therefore, it is not unusual to have various geographic areas of the school district affected differently by the weather.
-For this reason, when roads are impassable, as verified by the District's bus drivers, parents are permitted to have their children remain at home.
-Such absences will be designated as excused absences provided that the parents submit an excuse for absence for impassible roads just as they would do for any other type of absence. - 8.
-The Student Transportation Form must be submitted to the Student Transportation Department at least five (5) days in advance of any request for a student transportation change.
+Parents/guardians do have the option of having the school bus deliver their child to a location different from the location from which the child was picked up; however, this location must remain the same for every day of the week. - Bus passes will be issued only in cases of emergencies or other extreme circumstances deemed valid by the administration. - The Big Spring School District encompasses almost 200 square miles; therefore, it is not unusual to have various geographic areas of the school district affected differently by the weather.
+For this reason, - when roads are impassable, as verified by the district's bus drivers, parents are permitted to have their children remain at home.
+Such absences will be designated as excused absences provided that the parents submit an excuse for absence for impassible roads just as they would do for any other type of absence. - The Student Transportation Form must be submitted to the Student Transportation Department at least five (5) days in advance of any request for a student transportation change.